 Some resources relate to Ireland:

 There is also a Surname Register, which contains details of Surnames being researched by group members.

-They also have Study Groups which help people who have English, Scottish, Welsh or Irish roots or those who have Colonial Connections.Website:
+Study Groups which help people who have English, Scottish, Welsh or Irish roots or those who have Colonial Connections are also available.Website:

 Established in 1976, the association represents over 500 organisations across the US and overseas.
 It is possible to download copies of the FGS Voice Newsletter and the Society Strategy Series white papers from their site.Website:

-The association was established in Washington DC in 1903.
-They have a number of publications available to purchase, which include:
+The association was founded in Washington DC in 1903.
+Many publications are sold by the society, which include:

-Other great resources for tracing your family history in America are also available.
+Other great resources for tracing your genealogy in America are also available.

 If you are just starting your research in America, the Home Genealogy Guide may be of use.